DevOps: Breaking the Development-Operations barrier

 If we could sum up DevOps culture in one word, it’d be “collaboration” – and if we were allowed two words, they’d be “cross-functional collaboration.”
 (Ok, that’s more like three words.)

 All the tooling and automation in the world are useless if they aren’t accompanied by a genuine desire on the part of development and IT/Ops professionals to work together.
 Because DevOps doesn’t solve tooling problems.
 It solves human problems.
 Therefore, it’s unlikely you’ll poke your head out of the cubicle one day, look around, and discover that teams at your company embody DevOps culture.
 But there are simple things you can do to nurture it.

 Think of DevOps much like agile, but with the operations included.
 Forming project- or product-oriented teams to replace function-based teams is a step in the right direction.
-Include development, QA, product management, design, operations, and any other skill set the project requires.
+Include development, QA, product management, design, operations, project management, and any other skill set the project requires.
 At Atlassian, we even embed marketing with our product teams.

 Few things foster collaboration like sharing a common goal and having a plan to reach it together.
 At some companies, switching suddenly to project-based teams is too much, too soon.
 So take smaller steps.
 Development teams can – and should – invite appropriate members of the operations team to join sprint planning sessions, daily stand-ups, and sprint demos.
 Operations teams can invite key developers.
 It’s an agile and organic way to keep on the pulse of each other’s projects, ideas, and struggles.
 The time spent listening and cross-pollinating subject-area knowledge pays for itself by making release management and emergency troubleshooting far more efficient.